alexgrover/pinecoders.github.io/techniques/dsp/README.md

 ## Convolution

+<p align="center">
+<img src="https://www.songho.ca/dsp/convolution/files/conv_commutative03.png">
+</p>

 Convolution is one of the most important concepts in signal processing.
 Basically, convolution is a combination of two signals that output a third signal.
 The convolution is mathematically denoted by the symbol `*`, not to be confused with the multiplication symbol in programming.

-<p align="center">
-<img src="https://www.songho.ca/dsp/convolution/files/conv_commutative03.png">
-<legend>Convolution operation</legend>
-</p>

 One can think of convolution as a sliding dot-product, or alternatively as a weighted rolling sum.
 In Pinescript convolution would be computed as follows :